Government misses teacher recruitment target by almost a third

 None of the three main categories – primary, secondary and EBacc (English Baccalaureate) subjects – saw numbers improve.

-Just 62% of the EBacc figure was reached and 93% of the primary target, according to DfE figures.
+Just 62% of the EBacc goal was reached and 93% of the primary target, according to DfE figures.

 The DfE said its comprehensive failure to reach the targets was driven by a drop in the number of entrants and an increase in the target, from 31,030 last year to 32,600 in 2022/23.